Menopausal Symptoms: In Depth

 - Black cohosh is an herb native to North America.
 The roots and rhizomes (underground stems) of the plant are used in dietary supplements.

 - Black cohosh generally has only mild side effects, if any.
 However, rare cases of liver damage—some of them very serious—have been reported in people taking commercial black cohosh products.
 It’s uncertain whether black cohosh was responsible for the liver damage.
-Nevertheless, people with liver disorders should consult a health care provider before taking black cohosh products, and anyone who develops symptoms of liver trouble, such as abdominal pain, dark urine, or jaundice, while taking black cohosh should stop using it and consult a health care provider.
+Nevertheless, people with liver disorders should consult a health care provider before taking black cohosh products.
+Anyone who develops symptoms of liver trouble, such as abdominal pain, dark urine, or jaundice, while taking black cohosh should stop using it and consult a health care provider.

 - Dehydroepiandrosterone (DHEA) is a substance that’s naturally made in the body, where it’s converted into the hormones testosterone and estrogen.
 DHEA production decreases as people grow older, but the significance of this change, including whether it affects aging and menopause symptoms, is unclear.